What is the Likee App?

 APP Store rating: 17+ (Unrestricted Web Access, Infrequent/Mild Cartoon or Fantasy Violence, Infrequent/Mild Alcohol, Tobacco, or Drug Use or References, Infrequent/Mild Horror/Fear Themes)

-What do parents need to know about the Likee App?
+What do parents need to know about Likee?

 The Likee App is really just social media.
 This is classified as a Photo & Video app, but as soon as you sign up, a list of people to follow is populated for you.
 So we were immediately able to start following 10 people without even browsing the app.
 They didn’t need to approve us either.